 - Promote awareness of accessibility in the County’s procurement of goods and services and development of municipally administered, sub-contracted or licensed programs and services;

 - Evaluate existing and proposed policies and by-laws in Prince Edward County and provide advice with the intention of eliminating barriers for individuals with a disability;

 - Identify potential grants and funding that could be available to assist with the removal of barriers for persons with disabilities; and

 - Liaise with municipal departments, stakeholders, and other organizations on matters related to accessibility, and provide support when necessary.

-- Two (2) to six (6) public representatives appointed by Council for the term of Council or until reappointed, including one (1) representative from the local business community, and all of whom should have demonstrated interest and knowledge of matters related to accessibility.
+- Six (6) public representatives appointed by Council for the term of Council or until reappointed, including one (1) representative from the local business community, and all of whom should have demonstrated interest and knowledge of matters related to accessibility.